sudeep71/RNA_Seq_Tutorial/docs/09_count_with_htseq.rst

 If you get a message, ignore it

+First check to see if you are in the tophat folder.
+If you are not then use cd to navigate to the directory.

-Now run HTSeq to get the counts
+Once in the directory, now run HTSeq to get the counts

 ::